lsst/pipelines_lsst_io/install/lsstsw.rst

 Installation with lsstsw and lsst-build
 #######################################

-This page will guide you through installing the LSST Science Pipelines from source with lsstsw and lsst-build.
+This page guides you through installing the LSST Science Pipelines from source with lsstsw and lsst-build.
 These are the same tools LSST Data Management uses to build and test the Science Pipelines.

-Since lsstsw presents the Science Pipelines as a directory of Git repositories clone from `github.com/lsst <https://github.com/lsst>`__, this installation method can be very convenient for developing Science Pipelines code.
+Since lsstsw presents the Science Pipelines as a directory of Git repositories cloned from `github.com/lsst <https://github.com/lsst>`__, this installation method can be very convenient for developing Science Pipelines code.

-Science Pipelines developers should also consult the `DM Developer Guide <https://developer.lsst.io>`_, and the `Workflow <https://developer.lsst.io/processes/workflow.html>`_ page in particular.
+Other methods of installing LSST Science Pipelines software are :doc:`newinstall.sh <newinstall>` and :doc:`Docker <docker>`.

-If you have difficulty installing LSST software:
+If you have issues using lsstsw, here are two ways to get help:

-- review the :ref:`known installation issues for your platform <installation-issues>`.
+- Review the :ref:`known installation issues <installation-issues>`.
-- reach out on the `Support forum at community.lsst.org <https://community.lsst.org/c/support>`_.
+- Ask a question on the `LSST Community support forum <https://community.lsst.org/c/support>`_.

 .. _lsstsw-prerequisites: